Sade (band): Legacy

-The band is credited with influencing the musical genre of neo soul and achieving success in the 1980s with songs that featured a sophisti-pop style, incorporating elements of soul, pop, smooth jazz and quiet storm.
-The band was part of a new wave of British R&B-oriented artists during the late-1980s and early-1990s that also included artists Soul II Soul, Caron Wheeler, The Brand New Heavies, Simply Red, Jamiroquai and Lisa Stansfield.
+The band are credited with influencing the musical genre of neo soul and achieving success in the 1980s with songs that featured a sophisti-pop style, incorporating elements of soul, pop, smooth jazz and quiet storm.
+The band were part of a new wave of British R&B-oriented artists during the late-1980s and early-1990s that also included artists Soul II Soul, Caron Wheeler, The Brand New Heavies, Simply Red, Jamiroquai and Lisa Stansfield.
 AllMusic's Alex Henderson writes that, "Many of the British artists who emerged during that period had a neo-soul outlook and were able to blend influences from different eras".
-Following the coining of the term "quiet storm" by Smokey Robinson, Sade was credited for helping give the genre a worldwide audience.
+Following the coining of the term "quiet storm" by Smokey Robinson, Sade were credited for helping give the genre a worldwide audience.

 The band's work has influenced and been recognized by several musical artists.
 Rapper Rakim of Eric B. & Rakim stated he grew up listening to Sade's music and was influenced by the singer's voice and style.
 Rakim has also referenced its song "Smooth Operator" in his rap song "Paid in Full" (1987).
 Hip hop group Souls of Mischief stated they grew up listening to Sade's music.
 Hip hop group Tanya Morgan also described Sade as one of its favorite artists.

 Frontman Chino Moreno of the alternative metal band Deftones has cited Love Deluxe as one of his top 13 favorite albums.
 In an interview with The Quietus, Moreno said, "I've always loved it, it was a big inspiration on me.
 It's sort of classy, another cocktail and cityscape record."
 The band also covered the lead single "No Ordinary Love" in collaboration with singer Jonah Matranga for the band's 2005 compilation album, B-Sides & Rarities.

 Singer Keri Hilson said, "My Dad would whistle Sade melodies randomly all the time.
 As a kid, I used to try to whistle along to 'Cherish the Day' or 'The Sweetest Taboo.'
 He was a real Sade fan and made me one, too!"
 In reaction to the newly released album Soldier of Love, rapper Kanye West wrote, "This is why i still have a blog.
 To be a part of moments like this ... new Sade ...
 How much better this ... than everything else?".
 Rapper Rick Ross stated in an interview that "People may know my infatuation with Sade.
 There's never been a bad Sade track.
 I love all different sides."
-Other individuals such as Formula One driver Carlos Sainz have quoted Sade's songs.

-The group were nominated for induction to the Rock and Roll Hall of Fame in 2024.
+The group were inducted to the Rock and Roll Hall of Fame in 2026.